 Layout: three-column hero that transforms into the main navigation menu on scroll

-A design portfolio offers you the opportunity to not only show off the great projects you've worked on, but also to demonstrate your design skills with the page itself.
+A design portfolio offers you the opportunity to not only show off the great projects you've worked on, but also to demonstrate your website design skills with the page itself.
 Nelu Cebotari has created an online portfolio that captures his personality and skills as a designer, while skillfully avoiding the pitfalls of cliche.

 Yellow can be a bit harsh, but he chose just the right muted shades for his background and the shapes that are placed throughout it.
 This color choice makes the black text really stand out.
+Overall, the color scheme makes an impact.

 Another unique part of this design is navigation, placed front and center as the calls to action about, work and contact.
 Hovering over each of these reveals a box that slides up from the bottom.
 Each of these squares has a bit of text prompting you to learn more or to get in touch.
 This, combined with simple outline icons makes for an experience that feels effortless.